 Returning to Perugia again in 1539 for a cycle of preaching, Ochino promoted the formation of another institute for abandoned children.
 The archives of the city record that this work of mercy was instituted

 “by the order and permission of the most reverend and illustrious Christoforo Iacobacci, legate of this noble city of Perugia and most excellent divine evangeliser Br Bernardino of Siena, general of the Order of the Capuchins and founder of this most holy and spiritual work of charity.”

-At this orphanage the Sisters “diligently feed them and educating them in the fear of God for the allocated period from the age of four until ten years.”
+At this orphanage the Sisters “diligently feeding and educating them in the fear of God for the allocated period from the age of four until ten years.”
 To guarantee adequate and ongoing resources for such a work, the magistrates of Perugia drew from the already established Monti di Pietà of the city, obtaining the authorisation to do so from Pope Paul III by means of a brief sent in 1537.